Show Table of Contents

 # vlvindex -Z instance_name -n Example1 -T "by MCC ou=people dc=example dc=com"For information about the parameters used in the example, see the description of the

 vlvindexscript in the Red Hat Directory Server Configuration, Command, and File Reference.

 - Start the server.

-cn=tasks,cn=configentry in the Directory Server configuration is a container entry for temporary entries the server uses to manage tasks.
-To initiate an index operation, create a task in the
+cn=tasks,cn=configentry in the Directory Server configuration is a container entry for temporary entries that the server uses to manage tasks.
+Several common directory tasks have container entries under

-# ldapadd -D "cn=Directory Manager" -W -p 389 -h server.example.com -x dn: cn=example_VLV_index,cn=index,cn=tasks,cn=config objectclass: top objectclass: extensibleObject cn: example_VLV_index nsIndexVLVAttribute: "by MCC ou=people,dc=example,dc=com"
+-a-D "cn=Directory Manager" -W -p 389 -h server.example.com -x dn: cn=example VLV index,cn=index,cn=tasks,cn=config changetype: add objectclass: extensibleObject cn: example VLV index nsIndexVLVAttribute: "by MCC ou=people,dc=example,dc=com"

 The default access control instruction (ACI) allows only authenticated users to use the VLV index information.
 If you additionally require to allow non-authenticated users to use the VLV index information, update the

 # ldapmodify -D "cn=Directory Manager" -W -p 389 -h server.example.com -x dn: oid=2.16.840.1.113722.214.171.124,cn=features,cn=config changetype: modify replace: aci aci: (targetattr != "aci")(version 3.0; acl "VLV Request Control"; allow( read, search, compare, proxy ) userdn = "ldap://anyone" ;)